dakixr/expy/README.md

-# expy — Excel in Python
+# xpyxl — Excel in Python

 Compose polished spreadsheets with pure Python—no manual coordinates.
-You assemble rows/columns/cells; expy handles layout, rendering, and styling with utility-style classes.
+You assemble rows/columns/cells; xpyxl handles layout, rendering, and styling with utility-style classes.

 ## Core ideas